Clarktheshark39/Getting-and-Cleaning-Data/README.md

 # Getting-and-Cleaning-Data

-This file describes how Project.R works:
+A description of how Project.R works:

 # 1)
-Unzip the data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip and rename the folder with "UCI".
-Make sure the folder "data" and the Project.R script are both in the current working directory.
+Unzip the data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip and rename the folder "UCI".
+Make sure the folder "UCI" and the Project.R script both are in the current working directory.

 # 2)
-Use source("Project.R") command in RStudio.
+Use the source("Project.R") function in RStudio.

 # 3)
-Two output files have been created in the current working directory: merged_data.txt (7.9 Mb): it contains a data frame called cleanedData with 10299*68 dimension. data_with_means.txt (220 Kb): it contains a data frame called result with 180*68 dimension.
+Two output files have been created in the current working directory: data_with_means.txt : containing a data frame with dimensions of 180 and 68. merged_data.txt : containing a data frame called cleanedData with dimensions of 10299 and 68.

 # 4)